-The Company declared a cash dividend of \$0.17 per share of its common stock for each quarter of 2023 and the first two quarters of 2024.
-On July 26, 2024, the Company announced a third quarter cash dividend of \$0.17 per share of its common stock, which will be paid on September 9, 2024 to stockholders of record on August 19, 2024.
+The Company declared a cash dividend of \$0.17 per share of its common stock for each quarter of 2023 and the first three quarters of 2024.
+On October 31, 2024, the Company announced a fourth quarter cash dividend of \$0.17 per share of its common stock, which will be paid on December 2, 2024 to stockholders of record on November 12, 2024.
 The dividend amount will be reviewed by the Board on a quarterly basis.

 In connection with the commencement of an "at the market" offering program on March 26, 2021, which is referred to as the "ATM Program," the Company entered into an equity distribution agreement with certain sales agents pursuant to which the Company may issue and sell shares of its common stock having an aggregate offering price of up to \$500 million.
-As of June 30, 2024, the Company had approximately \$151.7 million of gross sales of its common stock available under the ATM Program.
+The ATM Program was fully utilized as of September 30, 2024 and is no longer active.